 Students who get work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought after graduate.

-We have strong links with companies across the region and beyond, including Arup Lighting, Wylde IA, Amarelle, AMH, Claremont, AWW Architects, The Bush Consultancy, 2 Feet Below, SJP Interiors, Corian, Egger, Vescom, Abet Laminati and Altro Flooring.
+We have strong links with companies across the region and beyond, including Arno, I Am Associates, Wylde IA, Amarelle, AMH, Claremont, AWW Architects, The Bush Consultancy, 2 Feet Below, Corian, Vescom, Abet Laminati, Interface and Altro Flooring.

-In all three years, you will take professional practice and work experience modules, where you'll undertake work placements, internships and volunteering.
+Throughout your course, there will be opportunities to take professional practice and work experience modules, where you'll undertake work placements, internships and volunteering.

-Study exchanges with European colleges of Art and Design are available as part of the EU-funded Erasmus/Socrates programme.
+Study exchanges with European colleges of art and design are available as part of the EU-funded Erasmus/Socrates programme.
 You can also spend a placement year in industry after Year two.

 Get help to find your placement and support throughout from department staff and our award-winning careers service.

 You'll visit industry locations, trade fairs and renowned interior locations throughout your degree.
-We give real sites to all of our design projects and run regular study trips to galleries, including the RWA, V&A, Design Museum and Serpentine Gallery.
+We give real sites to all of our design projects and run regular study trips to studios and galleries, including the RWA, V&A, and Design Museum.

-We make annual trips to Clerkenwell Design Week and 100% Design, along with study trips abroad.
+We make trips to Clerkenwell Design Week and 100% Design, along with study trips abroad.
 In recent years, we've been to Berlin, Copenhagen and Paris.